sebcampos/Pewlett-Hackard-Analysis/README.md

 - There are a total of 90,398 retiring employees of our total 300,024 - roughly 30 percent of our employees.

-- We can see that there are 2 managers who are retiring, because each department only contains 2 managers per department we need to be check if these two managers are working for the same department and if so make the necisarry changes so as to not leave a department without a manager.
+- We can see that there are 2 managers who are retiring, because some departments only contain 2 managers we need to check if these two managers are working for the same department and if so make the necisarry changes so as to not leave a department without a manager.

+- Another take away from this data is that we are losing 97 percent of our Senior Engineers!